gchq/gaffer-doc/docs/user-guide/query/gaffer-syntax/filtering.md

 There is also a more advanced feature of query-time aggregation which allows you to override the logic of how Gaffer aggregates properties.
-For example, by default the count property is aggregated with Sum, as above, but at query time you can force the count to be aggregated using another operator, e.g. the Min operator.
+For example, by default the count property is aggregated with Sum, as above, but at query time you can force the count to be aggregated using another operator, e.g. the [Min](../../../reference/binary-operators-guide/koryphe-operators.md#min) operator.
 This would allow you to find things such as the minimum daily count.
 This feature does not affect any of the persisted values and any ingest aggregation that has already occurred will not be modified.

-??? example
+!!! example ""

     This asks at query time what was the minimum `added` by John on one of his commits between two dates.
 This is done by adding an extra 'aggregator' to the operation View.